Qoala-T/QC/README.md

 ### A. Predicting scan Qoala-T score by using Braintime model
 - Open [Qoala_T_step4_validation_novel_data_github.R](https://github.com/larawierenga/Qoala-T-under-construction/blob/master/Qoala_T_A_model_based_github.R) and follow the instructions.
-- With this R script Qoala-T scores for a dataset are estimated using a supervised learning model.
+- With this R script Qoala-T scores for a dataset are estimated using a supervised- learning model.
 This model is based on 784 T1-weighted imaging scans of subjects aged between 8 and 25 years old (53% females).
-The manual quality assesement is descibed in the Qoala-T manual [Qoala_T_manual](https://github.com/larawierenga/Qoala-T-under-construction/blob/master/Qoala_T_Manual.pdf).
+The manual quality assessment is described in the Qoala-T manual [Manual quality control procedure for structural T1 scans](https://github.com/larawierenga/Qoala-T-under-construction/blob/master/Qoala_T_Manual.pdf), also available in the supplemental material of Klapwijk et al., (in prep).
 - An example output table (left) and output graph (right) showing the Qoala-T score of each scan are displayed below.
 The figure shows the number of included and excluded predictions.
 The grey area represents the scans that are recommended for manual quality assesment. <br /> <br />

 <p align="center">